alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

 ### Enhance our app by using `rxMethod` and persist data to the server

--   The loadFood() method works, but the pattern we used to solve it is not very elegant.
-We can do better by using rxMethod().

--   Extend the state with a loading flag.
-Do not forget to update the initial state:
+This step enhances the application by using `rxMethod` to handle asynchronous operations with a loading indicator.
+It also persists data to the server by updating the methods in `food.store.ts`.

+**Details:**

+1.  **Add `loading` flag to store:** The `FoodState` in `food.store.ts` is extended with a `loading` flag, and initial state is updated accordingly.

     ```typescript
     type FoodState = {